 But just because customers aren’t paying attention to music, that doesn’t mean that retailers don’t take advantage of the subtleties of musical choices as a tactic to make customers spend more.

-In one study, researchers played tunes which would be typically regarded as either French or German on alternate days around the shelves of products in a wine shop.
+In one study, researchers played tunes that would be typically regarded as either French or German on alternate days around the shelves of products in a wine shop.
 They found that on days when French-style music was played, shoppers would be more likely to purchase French wine from the shop.
 Similarly, customers could be coerced into purchasing more German wine by playing German music.

 Disconcertingly, when shoppers were asked about their experiences in the wine shop, they said that they were unaware of the music and the effect that it was having on their purchases (North, Hargreaves and McKendrick, 1999).1

 Because we don’t pay attention to in-store music, it has been the subject of extensive research in an effort to discover which types of music make us spend more time and money in shops.
 Let’s look at some other factors which affect the influence music has on customers:

 The mood and atmosphere of a shop in Singapore that music contributes to are essential in influencing customers.
 Specifically, it is the pace, or tempo, of ambient music that can have the most significant effect on shoppers.

 In an experiment conducted in a U.S. supermarket, Milliman (1982) played various pieces of background music with varying tempos each day – some fast, others slow.
 Meanwhile, he tracked the speed of customers as they shopped, and recorded the supermarket’s total daily profits.2

 Milliman found that when fast-paced music was played, shoppers walked more quickly through the shop.
 This gave them less time to make impulsive purchases and to absorb the range of items for sale on the shelves.
 Conversely, slow-tempo music had the opposite effect – it slowed customers down as they shopped and people purchased more during their visit.